Frequently Asked ?’s

 ARE ISR LESSONS SAFE?

 YES!
-ISR instructors have taught over 7 million safe, effective lessons!
-The safety of each child is the highest priority of each ISR instructor.
+ISR instructors have taught millions of safe, effective lessons!
+The safety of each child is the highest priority of each lesson.
 Prior to participation each child is registered via an online registration process and each child’s health and developmental history is evaluated by a team of medical professionals to ensure safe participation in lessons.
-Each lesson is private, the instructor’s attention is focused completely on your child.
+Each lesson is one-on-one, the instructor’s attention is focused completely on your child.
 The ongoing safety of each child is monitored throughout the weeks of lessons by tracking each child’s Bowel, Urine, Diet, and Sleep (BUDS).
 This is reviewed prior to each lesson.
 If the instructor feels any of these key health measurements are not as they should be, the length and pace of a lesson is adjusted, or in some cases, the lesson is canceled for the day.
-Many pediatricians who are educated about this program and its high safety standards promote and refer their patients to this program.
+Many pediatricians who are educated about this program and its high safety standards refer their patients to this program.

 HOW CAN A CHILD LEARN ANYTHING IN 10 MINUTES?

-Although 10 minutes may seem like a very short time, each lesson is private and each student is getting the undivided attention of a highly trained instructor.
+Although 10 minutes may seem like a very short time, each each student is getting the undivided attention of a highly trained instructor.
 Lessons, though short, require a great deal of work and concentration from our students.
-Given ISR students’ age, asking their bodies to perform this exercise for an extended duration is dangerous and can lead to over exertion in the water.
-Before deciding that a child can't possibly learn anything in such a short amount of time, please come and observe one or more ISR lessons!
+The child is working hard which is the reason behind having the child rest on their towel for a few minutes immediately after each lesson.
+Want to be amazed at what these littles learn so quickly?
+Please come and observe one or more lessons!
 Contact your instructor to set up a time to observe!

 WHY DO I HAVE TO BRING MY CHILD TO LESSONS FIVE DAYS A WEEK?

-ISR lessons are scheduled 5 days a week because swimming is a sensori-motor skill, like crawling, walking, or riding a bike.
+Lessons are scheduled 5 days a week because swimming is a sensori-motor skill, like crawling, walking, or riding a bike.
 To master sensori-motor skills, bodies must practice them regularly and consistently.
-Imagine if your child had only practiced crawling one day a week... it would have taken him months, if not years, to finally master the skill!
-Our five day a week lesson structure is proven through research to be the most effective schedule and allows ISR students to develop the muscle memory, body competence and confidence to self-rescue in an aquatic emergency.
+Imagine if your child had only practiced crawling one day a week... it would have take months, if not years, to finally master the skill!
+Our five day a week lesson structure is proven through research to be the most effective schedule and allows students to develop the muscle memory, competence and confidence to self-rescue in an aquatic emergency.

 WHAT QUALIFICATIONS DO ISR INSTRUCTORS HAVE?